 - Application deadline: 8 April 2019

-- Course Level: Scholarships are offered for the PhD degree programme.
+- Course Level: The studentships are offered for the PhD degree programme.

 - Study Subject: Project Title: Impact of changes in the food environment on food and drink purchasing using large-scale secondary data.